richardjanderson9/project-cleanup/README.md

 ## Introduction
 This script updates a Debian-based Linux machine by updating package lists, performing system upgrades, and cleaning up obsolete packages.

+## Starting Steps
+Before using the script, ensure that Git is installed on your system.
+If not, you can install it by following these steps:

+1. **Update Package Lists**:
+    - Run the following command to update the package lists:
+      ```
+      sudo apt-get update
+      ```

+2. **Install Git**:
+    - Use the following command to install Git:
+      ```
+      sudo apt-get install git -y
+      ```

+Once Git is installed, proceed with the usage instructions outlined below.

 ## Usage
 1. **Clone the Repository**:
     - Clone the repository using Git: